kritanjalijain/ML_from_Scratch/Log.md

 **Today's Progress** :
 1. Completed onramp MATALB course about the basics of MATLAB, importing and visualizing data and implemented it in projects.
 1. The projects made were-
-   1. Vectorization
+   1. Audio frequency- Project to plot a signal that contains beat phenomenon and then analyze the signal's frequency content.
-   1. Predicted Stellar motion in MATLAB.
+   1. Stellar motion-

 **Thoughts** : The entire process of analysing both gradient descent and linear regression individually and then implementing the batch gradient descent algorithm to the linear regression model was really fascinating and fun.
 Things seem to be really obvious once you understand them truly.